mnott/glider-meteo/lesson1/02_temperature.md

 - **Forests**: Moderate heating, often mark edges of thermals
 - **Lakes**: Poor thermal sources (water heats slowly)
 - **Snow fields**: Avoid!
 They cool the air, creating sink

+So when you see **white/light surfaces** while flying, remember the Latin **"albus"** - they're reflecting most of the sun's energy away instead of creating the heat you need for thermals!

 **Thermal trigger strategy**: Look for dark surfaces under sunny skies - that's where thermals form first and strongest!